-In order to prevent widespread morbidity and mortality, it is of vital importance that we work to sustain the delivery of essential life-saving interventions during this difficult time including for Reproductive, Maternal, Newborn, Child and Adolescent health and malaria.
+In order to prevent widespread morbidity and mortality, it is of vital importance that we work to sustain the delivery of essential life-saving interventions during this difficult time including for Reproductive, Maternal, Newborn, Child and Adolescent health including malaria.
 WHO underlines the critical importance of sustaining efforts to prevent, detect and treat malaria during the COVID-19 pandemic.
 It is of vital importance to ensure the continuity of malaria prevention and treatment services including distribution of insecticide-treated nets and indoor residual spraying, as well as chemoprevention for pregnant women and young children (intermittent preventive treatment in pregnancy and seasonal malaria chemoprevention).
 Any intervention must consider the importance of both lowering malaria-related mortality and ensuring the safety of communities and health workers given the ease of transmission of COVID-19.

-For Benin, it was of vital importance that the universal coverage campaign for long-lasting insecticidal nets (LLINs) went ahead as scheduled in 2020, and the country is congratulated for this achievement.
-Under the worst-case scenario, in which the LLIN campaign was suspended and with a 75% reduction in access to effective antimalarial medicines, WHO estimated that this would result in a 33.4% increase in malaria cases, and a 98.3% increase in malaria deaths in Benin.
-This scenario would represent a reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.
+For Benin, it will be of vital importance to ensure that the universal coverage campaign for long-lasting insecticidal nets (LLINs) goes ahead as scheduled in 2020, whilst taking into account physical distancing in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+Without this campaign, coupled with the need to sustain essential health services including malaria case management and delivery of seasonal malaria chemoprevention, there will be an increase in malaria cases and deaths.
+Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 33.4% increase in malaria cases, and a 98.3% increase in malaria deaths in Benin.
+This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.